- Cumulative GPA of at least 3.25 by the end of the 5th semester

 - Completion of required coursework as outlined in the application.

-- Applicants must submit a completed 4+1 Dual Degree application to the program coordinator by December 10th of the their 5th semester and complete a Graduate Application.
+- Submission of a completed +1 Degree application to Assistant Dean Shawn Fagan at firstname.lastname@example.org by December 10th of the 5th semester of study

 - Recommendation letters from two faculty members; at least one must be from a faculty member in the relevant department.
 These letters must be submitted in a sealed envelope bearing the writers signature on the flap of the envelope.